 “Whatever is above will be managed by the powers above you.
 Don’t live as a man, pretending to be God.
 Do what you can do; leave what you can’t to God!”
 Israelmore Ayivor

 Likely we are all tired of being afraid to admit we are scared most of our lives.
-Presenting ourselves as capable human beings is the norm.
+We are presenting ourselves as capable human beings who are the norm.
 Any of us that fall short of the mark simply hide the truth sometimes even from ourselves.
 Most of our frustrations deadlines jobs and burdens have more to do with how others may perceive us if we fall short of the time restraints.

 Our spouses get upset with us when we haven’t fulfilled an ongoing project.
 Our kids want us to do things or fix things or take them places.
 We believe we fail as a parent if we haven’t brought our children to places to experience this and that.
 It isn’t so much where we find the fault but the fact that we find ourselves lacking most of the time.

 Having the boss mention our name quickly at a meeting and then forgetting who we are the next day relates to us the insignificance of unworthy compliments.
-We might deserve the recognition but we can’t believe that because we achieved anything that others believe we are somehow more important than they are.
+We might deserve the recognition, but we can’t believe that because we achieved anything that others think we’re somehow more important than they are.
 Nothing is further from the truth.

-Understanding those times when we are guilty of expecting too much of another is crucial in keeping the relationship strong.
-If we become unbearable in our demands of course the relationship is jeopardized.
+Understanding those times when we are guilty of expecting too much of another is crucial in keeping the relationship healthy.
+If we become unbearable in our demands, of course, the relationship is jeopardized.
 Our spouse sees only disappointment when they look into our eyes.
 That is wearing down the body mind and spirit.
 How long can any of us take mental stress?
-Observing the amount of people who will lie or cheat to make gains is the proof.
+Observing the number of people who will lie or cheat to make gains is proof.

-If we come close to delivering anything on time we get a sense of relief in having accomplished something.
-Of course all of the other achievements have been forgotten by us and others.
-As soon as one task is completed everyone looks towards the next.
-There really is no end to the tension and pressure.
+If we come close to delivering anything on time, we get a sense of relief in having accomplished something.
+Of course, all of the other achievements have been forgotten by us and others.
+As soon as one task is completed, everyone looks towards the next.
+There is no end to the tension and pressure.

-The challenges parents place on their shoulders regarding their worth as a parent is unending.
+The challenges parents place on their shoulders regarding their worth as a parent is constant.
 Every parent they meet throughout the day is a potential competitor.
 The parent compares their every act to this other person.
-No wonder they say “misery loves company.”
-My guess is that is why we like to see others fail because we fail and want to know we are okay especially because we know this other person is okay even thou they failed.
+No wonder they say, “misery loves company.”
+My guess is that is why we like to see others fail because we fail and want to know we are okay, especially because we know this other person is okay even thou they failed.

 Most of us likely program our kids to compete and meet expectations.
 Sometimes placing too much emphasis on achieving sends them spirally in defeat.
 The competition begins early.
 The demands and challenges start early.
 The worry or fear begins at an early age and doesn’t end until we die or decide on our own to stop comparing.
 When we reach that point our lives relax and serenity enters.